Fighting To End Premature Baby Blindness

 Spreading Awareness While Fighting to Protect ROP Victims and Their Families

-If you are a parent of a blind preemie, know that you are not alone.
-As one of only a few birth injury attorneys in North America focused on representing children affected by retinopathy of prematurity and their families, we work with parents who discover that their babies have gone blind in the NICU, and few know their doctor could have prevented this affliction if he or she had acted with a reasonable standard of care.
+If you are a parent of a blind preemie, you are not alone.
+We are some of the few birth injury attorneys in North America who focus representation on children affected by retinopathy of prematurity.
+We work with parents who discover their babies have gone blind in the NICU.
+Regrettably, few know their doctor could have prevented this if he or she acted with a reasonable standard of care.
 A detached retina in a newborn can cause a host of vision issues.
 As a result of these issues, parents of children with disabilities deserve a network of support and resources.
-If you have more questions about how to adjust to life as parent of a blind child, call our retinopathy of prematurity lawyer’s office.
-We work with parents struggling with a sudden trauma or loss, and we can help you find ways to give your child the best life possible.
+Thus, if you have more questions about how to adjust to life as parent of a blind child, call our retinopathy of prematurity lawyer’s office.
+We work with parents struggling with sudden trauma or loss.
+We can help you find ways to give your child the best life possible.